Northwood F.C.: Return to the Southern Football League in 2010; Meakin and Burgess eras

-Departure of Burgess and arrival of Simon Lane: 2017 – January 2018
+Departure of Burgess and managerial changes: 2017–2018

-The departure of Burgess after four and a half years following a disappointing season led to an extensive search for his replacement, undertaken by chairman Ian Barry.
+The departure of Burgess following a disappointing season led to an extensive search for his replacement, undertaken by chairman Ian Barry.
 His replacement was confirmed on 17 May 2017, with Simon Lane taking the hot-seat.
 Lane's career in non-league football was curtailed by injury, but he arrived with a wealth of experience at a higher level.
 Lane had previously served as manager at Berkhamsted Town and Windsor & Eton, coached at Maidenhead United, while most recently serving as Director of Football and manager with Wingate & Finchley.
 Lane surprisingly left his post in January 2018 to move to league counterparts Egham Town.
 Assistant Jake Heracleous took temporary charge before also departing due to being offered a role with Manchester United.
 Heracleous brought in ex-Bishop Stortford manager Gordon Boateng, and when Heracleous took the job opportunity he was offered with Manchester United, Boateng was then appointed manager until the end of the season.

-Back to the Isthmian League and more managerial changes, 2018–
+Back to the Isthmian League, 2018–2024

 After finishing 17th in the 2017–18 season, Northwood returned to the Isthmian League after an eight-year absence – being placed in the newly created South Central division following the biggest shake-up of the Non-League pyramid since 2004.

 With the club still searching for a permanent replacement for Simon Lane, chairman Ian Barry confirmed the arrival of Dean Barker as first team manager on 16 May 2018.
 Barker arrived from Wingate & Finchley where he had presided over their hugely successful Under 23s side.
-Northwood again faced a Chelsea youth age group side (Under 23s) in pre-season – their first meeting since 2012 – and won 1-0 thanks to a goal from James Ewington, clinching the Pete Barry Memorial Trophy.
+Northwood again faced a Chelsea youth age group side (Under 23s) in pre-season – their first meeting since 2012 – and won 1–0 thanks to a goal from James Ewington, clinching the Pete Barry Memorial Trophy.
 However, Barker's short stint in charge was over at the end of October 2018.

 Barker's assistant Scott Dash then took charge between 2018 and 2019, before being replaced by Jamie Leacock.
 Former Northwood midfielder Rob Ursell then had a spell in charge between 2020 and 2021, a stint largely interrupted by Coronavirus pandemic related disruptions.
 Ursell left his post in April 2021.

 In May 2021, former Ashford Town (Middlesex) manager Ben Murray was appointed as Northwood boss replacing Ursell.
 However, Murray would depart in November after a run of seven straight league defeats that left the side bottom of the league.